carol-hsu/colibri/README.md

 `run_colibri.sh` is a helper script which gives some directions for how to work with the standalone Colibri job:
 1. Run your application (marked as `$APP_YAML`).

+2. Get the process ID of your application's container (fetched by `$CMD_KEYWORD`, and accessed with `$USER` and `$HOSTNAME`, where is running the application).

+3. Add the process ID to Colibri K8s YAML.

+4. Run Colibri Job, after it is finished, check the metrics querying results.

 #### Work with Colibri API server